tiny-dnn/tiny-dnn/doc/readme.md

     ofs << net;
 ```

-For a more in-depth about tiny-cnn, check out [MNIST classification](../examples/mnist/readme.md) where you can see the end-to-end example.
+For a more in-depth about tiny-dnn, check out [MNIST classification](../examples/mnist/readme.md) where you can see the end-to-end example.
-You will find tiny-cnn's API in [How-to](How-Tos.md).
+You will find tiny-dnn's API in [How-to](How-Tos.md).